MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturesettings.md

 ### -field Tap:1
 Enable support for the tap gesture.

-This represents either an air tap with a hand (finger press followed by finger release), saying the word "Select" with your voice, or pressing and releasing the primary button on a controller.
+This represents either an air tap with a hand (finger press followed by finger release), saying the word "Select" with your voice, or pressing and releasing the Select trigger or button on a controller.

 This gesture can be used to activate the hologram or other object that the user is looking at.